07542 926011 [email protected]

 An attractive and rare pair of 28 bore all steel Scottish Lobe Butt pistols by Thomas Murdoch of Doune, dating to the third quarter of the 18th century, presented in fine original condition.
 These pistols are typical examples of the high standards represented by the Doune gun makers.
 Pistols of this type and date were popular with officers in Scottish Highland regiments on service in North America through the Revolutionary War period and on service in Europe.

 The “lobe butt” was the last of five types of traditional Scottish pistol design to evolve, being preceded by the “fishtail butt” pistol, which arrived in the late 16th century, followed by the “lemon butt”, “heart butt” then “scroll butt” styles as the 17th century arrived and progressed.
 The lobe butt seems to have appeared in the second quarter of the 18th century.
 The Penicuik Drawings, a series of sketches by an unknown artist, of both Jacobite and Hanoverian soldiery in the ’45 Rebellion, depicts some Highlanders armed with pistols of lobe butt type of similar proportions to those discussed here, suspended from their belts.
-A British painting entitled St James’s Park and the Mall, now in the Royal Collection Trust and painted in circa 1745, shows civilians and soldiers from different regiments.
-In the centre, two Scottish officers are depicted in Highland dress, one of which is holding a basket hilted sword and clearly has a steel lobe butt but pistol hooked onto his belt.
+A British painting of a scene in London, entitled St James’s Park and the Mall, now in the Royal Collection Trust and painted in circa 1745, shows civilians and soldiers from different regiments “taking the air”.
+In the centre, two Scottish officers are depicted in Highland dress uniform, one of which is holding a basket hilted sword and clearly has a steel lobe butt but pistol hooked onto his belt.
 This is likely to be one of a pair, the second pistol obscured by clothing.
 See the link: https://www.rct.uk/collection/405954/st-jamess-park-and-the-mall-0

 Both lobe and scroll butt styles were produced at the same time in the mid-18th century by the Doune gun makers.
 The only difference between the two forms being the shape of the butt terminal.
 The typical Doune decorative style applied to these all-steel pistols relates to the barrel decoration, the scrolls on the lock plates behind the cocks, and on the fore ends and undersides of the pistols.
 The scrolling and leafy features indicate a Celtic root to this style of decoration.

-Underneath the locks the space is decorated with fine linear engraving of scrolls, parallel lines and waves, crossed by three bands, two of which are inlaid with silver and engraved with chevrons.
-The base of each butt is centred with a silver button, surrounded by two engraved bands and four engraved silver triangles, the points radiating outwards, interspersed with panels of scrolls.
+Underneath the locks the space is decorated with fine linear engraving of scrolls, parallel lines and waves, crossed by three silver bands engraved with chevrons.
+The base of each butt is centred with a silver button, surrounded by two engraved bands and four inlaid silver triangles, the points radiating outwards, interspersed with four silver circular centre-punched studs within panels of scrolls.
 The belt hooks are attached to each stock with an engraved roundel.
 These slender hooks are engraved at the base and curl slightly outwards towards the ends.
 Each is engraved with the number “24” which is probably an old collection or rack number.

 The locks are of typical “Highland” form with a horizontal sear extending through each lock plate which holds the cock in the half cock position.
 The lock plates are each signed “T” with “MURDOCH” beneath, with a downward pointing scroll extension to the right hand leg of the letter “R” which extends to the front then upwards to curl around the letter “T”, in typical form for the signature of this maker.